giotala/goodREADmeGenerator_GT/goodReadMe.md

 ## Description

-This Application will help me as a developer to get the readme faster and easier by answering question and i don't have to edit the Readme anymore
+This application will help me create ReadMe faster and easier without me having to edit the read.
+Just answering a bunch of quick question I could create Readme in a Tidy way!

 ## Installations

- Inquirer
+ * Inquirer

 ## Usage

- *Who will use this app and why?
+ * Who will use this app and why?

-  Myself and other developer and maybe clients once we edit this for client base to get their info faster
+  Myself and other developers and maybe Clients who I want to get info quickly

 ### license:

-Inquirer?
+Inquirer i think

 ### Credits

- *Gio
+ * Gio

- *Github page: giotala
+ * Github page: giotala

- *My email: gio.talabong@gmail.com
+ * My email: gio.talabong@gmail.com

- *Contributors: Myself
+ * Contributors: Myself

 ### Used to create the apps

- *JavaScript,Love
+ * JavaScript,Love

- *license: Inquirer?
+ * license: Inquirer i think

 ### Test

-  *did a lot of for myself
+ * Just me testing the App a bunch of times

 ### Questions

-  *Nada.
-Why you awesome?
+ * Nada!
+Keep smilin' :)